 The Saucony Men’s Guide 9 has EVERUN cushioning that is responsive while you run.
 It has ample amount of cushioning and is stable enough that it will keep your feet in place as you move through your steps.
 While it has lots of cushioning and stability, it is still lightweight enough that it won’t feel clunky.

 The shoe also features FLEXFILM, which is Saucony’s exoskeletal support system.
-Not only will get you get support from the sole of the shoe, you will have your foot encased in it as well.
+Not only will get you get support from the sole of the shoe, but you will also have your foot encased in it as well.
 The Tri-Flex outsole gives you good ground contact that distributes the pressure.
 This is important for those with Plantar Fasciitis because you will not experience pressure in one area, it will be dispersed evenly.

 Why We Recommend These For Plantar Fasciitis